coil-kt/coil/coil-network-core/README.md

 implementation("io.coil-kt.coil3:coil-network-ktor3:3.0.0")
 ```

 If you use OkHttp, that's it.
 Once imported, network URLs like `https://www.example.com/image.jpg` will automatically be supported.
-If you use Ktor, you need to add supported engines for each platform:
+If you use Ktor, you need to add supported engines for each platform (see below).

 ## Ktor network engines